Jouissance

-Jouissance is a French term meaning "enjoyment", which in Lacanianism is taken in terms both of rights and property, and of sexual orgasm.
-The latter has a meaning partially lacking in the English word "enjoyment".
-The term denotes a transgressive, excessive kind of pleasure linked to the division and splitting of the subject involved, which compels the subject to constantly attempt to transgress the prohibitions imposed on enjoyment, to go beyond the pleasure principle.
+Jouissance ([ʒwisɑ̃s]) is a French language term implying "enjoyment"; the term jouissance connotes jouir 'to come' as in sexual parlance and has the meaning 'orgasm' in French.

+In continental philosophy and psychoanalysis, jouissance is the transgression of a subject's regulation of pleasure.
+It is linked to the division and splitting of the subject involved, which spontaneously compels the subject to transgress the prohibitions imposed on enjoyment and to go beyond the pleasure principle.
+Beyond this limit, pleasure then becomes pain, before this, initial "painful principle" develops into what Jacques Lacan called jouissance; it is suffering, epitomized in Lacan's remark about "the recoil imposed on everyone, in so far as it involves terrible promises, by the approach of jouissance as such".
+He linked jouissance to the castration complex, and especially to the aggression of the death drives.

+In feminist theory, jouissance describes a form of women's pleasure or sexual rapture, which is a fusion of mental, physical, and spiritual aspects bordering on mystical communion.
+Jouissance is considered the source of a woman's creative power.

 In Lacanian psychoanalysis

 English editions of the works of Jacques Lacan have generally left jouissance untranslated in order to help convey its specialised usage.
 Lacan first developed his concept of an opposition between jouissance and the pleasure principle in his Seminar "The Ethics of Psychoanalysis" (1959–1960).
 Lacan considered that "there is a jouissance beyond the pleasure principle" linked to the partial drive.
 Yet according to Lacan, the result of transgressing the pleasure principle is not more pleasure, but instead pain, since there is only a certain amount of pleasure that the subject can bear.

-Beyond this limit, pleasure becomes pain, and this initial "painful principle" develops into what Lacan calls jouissance.
-Thus jouissance is suffering, epitomized in Lacan's remark about "the recoil imposed on everyone, in so far as it involves terrible promises, by the approach of jouissance as such".
-Lacan also linked jouissance to the castration complex, and to the aggression of the death drive.

-In his seminar "The Other Side of Psychoanalysis" (1969–1970), Lacan introduced the concept of "surplus-enjoyment" (French plus-de-jouir) inspired by Marx's concept of surplus-value: he considered objet petit a is the excess of jouissance, which has no use value, and which persists for the mere sake of jouissance.
+In his later seminar "The Other Side of Psychoanalysis" (1969–1970), Lacan introduced the concept of "surplus-enjoyment" (French plus-de-jouir) inspired by Marx's concept of surplus-value: he considered objet petit a as the excess of jouissance, which has no use value, and which persists for the mere sake of jouissance.

 Lacan considered that jouissance is essentially phallic, meaning that it does not relate to the "Other" as such.
 In his seminar "Encore" (1972–1973), however, Lacan introduced the idea of specifically feminine jouissance, saying that women have "in relation to what the phallic function designates of jouissance, a supplementary jouissance...a jouissance of the body which is...beyond the phallus".
 This feminine jouissance is ineffable, for both women and men may experience it, yet know nothing about it.
+Jane Gallop has noted that "it is impossible to give an adequate translation of jouissance", adding that it is crucial "not to assimilate it, but to retain its foreignness."